 Using the same X35 ebikemotion system helps keep the weight to a minimum.
 There’s Shimano Sora 2 x 9 gearing with flat-mount hydraulic disc brakes.
 The cables are very neatly routed through the stem and frame, giving the E-Sensium a very clean look.

-Like a lot of the smaller manufacturers, Ribble are still experiencing supply chain issues as their bikes and e-bikes are in such high demand.
-If you were to place an order in early 2022, there’s going to be a wait of a few months.
+Like a lot of the smaller manufacturers, Ribble is still experiencing supply chain issues as their bikes and e-bikes are in such high demand.
 If you’re not in a rush I’d give their range of electric bikes serious consideration.
-I’ve had the benefit of testing them and they’re great e-bikes and really well made.
+I’ve had the benefit of testing them and they’re great e-bikes and well-made.

 This extra power does come with a weight penalty though, and the Giant tips the scales at over 18kg.
 It also has the most powerful battery in this group at 375Wh – this should give a potential assisted range of up to 70 miles.

 If I had to pick a favourite from this bunch, this would have to be it.
-It’s an absolutely gorgeous bike, plus it’s very light and has electronic shifting.
+It’s a gorgeous bike, plus it’s very light and has electronic shifting.

-Iconic Italian brand Wilier have been around for over a century and have embraced the e-bike world with some fantastic bikes.
-The Wilier Cento 1 is another true flat bar electric road bike.
+Iconic Italian brand Wilier has been around for over a century and has embraced the e-bike world with some fantastic bikes.
+The Wilier Cento 1 is another true flat-bar electric road bike.
 It benefits from a full carbon frame and fork and features Shimano’s excellent 105 11-speed groupset with hydraulic disc brakes.
 Finishing off the package are fast rolling 700 x 28c Vittoria Rubino Pro G2.0 tyres.

 The Wilier Cento 1 is another gorgeous e-bike that has an unmistakable racing pedigree.

-BMC are another bicycle brand with racing pedigree and their Alpenchallenge Sport One model offers road bike handling combined with the excellent Shimano Steps E6100 motor and 504Wh battery.
-This flat bar e-road bike is heavier than some of the other bikes featured here but the mid-drive Shimano motor produces up to 70Nm of torque and 300% assistance.
-My own personal e-bike uses this exact same motor and I never use it in anything above eco mode.
+BMC are another bicycle brand with a racing pedigree and their Alpenchallenge Sport One model offers road bike handling combined with the excellent Shimano Steps E6100 motor and 504Wh battery.
+This flat-bar e-road bike is heavier than some of the other bikes featured here but the mid-drive Shimano motor produces up to 70Nm of torque and 300% assistance.
+My e-bike uses this same motor and I never use it in anything above eco mode.
 I can squeeze about 100 miles out of a single charge with this battery.